QuantEcon/lecture-python-intro/in-work/linear_equations.md

 ```

 Before we implement the solution let us consider a more general setting to completely
-grasp the need for matrix algebra to solve a linear system of equation.
+grasp the need for matrix algebra to solve a linear system of equations.

 ### More Goods